nelsonkimaiga/healthreach-backend/README.md

 - Clone the repo
 - open the `healthreach-backend` folder in your IntelliJ IDE
-- build the Maven dependencies and run the application.
+- build the Maven dependencies and run the application using `mvn spring-boot:run`

 The JAVA API application will run from port `8008` i.e: `http://localhost:8008/healthreach/`